-The undersigned hereby appoints the Chairman of the Board or in his absence, the Chairman of the Meeting, with full power of substitution and delegation, as the proxy of the undersigned, to represent and vote all of the common shares of stock of the undersigned at the Annual Stockholders' Meeting of the Company to be held on June 26, 2019 (the "Annual Stockholders Meeting") at acting on the proposals enumerated below:
+delegation, as the proxy of the undersigned, to repre esent and vote all of the common share the Chairman of the Meeting , with full power of substitution and s of stock of the undersigned at the Annual Stockholders' Meeting of the Company to be held on November olders Meeting") at and all adjournments or postponements thereof, for the purpose of acting on the proposals enumerated below: ctions indicated below and the proxy is authorized to vote in his discretion upon other business as may PROPOSALS AND VOTING INSTR RUCTIONS Election of Directors The nominees for election as directors are 1.
+Ferdinand Soliman 4.
+2. Emelita Mangosing 5.
+3. Mylene Lim 6.
+Independent Director Noric Terence Ng Liza Niedo 7.

-\\\\\\, and at any and all adjournments or postponements thereof, for the purpose of

-The proxy shall vote subject to the instructions indicated below and the proxy is authorized to vote in his discretion upon other business as may properly come before the Annual Stockholders' Meeting and any adjournments or postponements thereof.

-PROPOSALS AND VOTING INSTRUCTIONS

-I. Election of Directors

-The nominees for election as directors are:

-1. Ferdinand Soliman 2.
-Emelita Mangosing 3.
-Mylene Lim Independent Director Fernando Mamuyac Noric Terence Ng Lisa Niedo 7.
 Roseller Anacito 8.
-9.

-FOR ALL WITHHOLD FOR ALL EXCEPTIONS

-Exceptions:

-1. 4.
-6.

-2. 5.
-7.

-3

-Instructions:

-The holder of common shares of stock may withhold authority to vote for any or some nominee(s), by marking the exception box and writing the name(s) of such nominee(s) on the space provided above.
-If the stockholder designates exception(s), the number of shares to be distributed to each of the remaining nominees must be indicated on the spaces provided above.

-2. The holder of common shares of stock can either (a) vote for all the nominees, in which case the stockholders' total votes will be split and cast equally among the nominee(s); (b) withhold his vote for all the nominees; or (c) vote only for some and not all of the nominees, in which case the stockholder's total votes will be distributed and cast as indicated by the stockholder in the spaces provided above.
-If the stockholder does not indicate the number of shares to be distributed to the remaining nominees who are not named on the space for Exceptions above, then the stockholder's total votes will be split and cast equally among the remaining nominees.
-The total number of votes which a stockholder may cast is equal to seven (7) times the number of common shares of stock held as of the Record Date.

-II.
-Approval of the Minutes of the Previous Mee eting of Stock holders FOR 🗖 AGAINST ABSTAIN III.
-Approval of the Financial Statements and Ar nnual Report FOR 🗆 AGAINST ABSTAIN IV.
-Ratification of All Acts of Board and Manage ement FOR 🗖 AGAINST ABSTAIN V. Appointment of Punongbayan & Araullo as A Auditor FOR 🗖 AGAINST ABSTAIN

-(Signature Over Printed Name)
+9. FOR ALL EXCEPTIONS 6.
+7. the name(s) of such nominee(s) on distributed to each of the remaining n 2.
+The holder of common shares of store equally among the nominee(s); (b) we the stockholder's total votes will be do not indicate the number of shares to stockholder's total votes will be split a the space provided above.
+If the sominees must be indicated on the space is can either (a) vote for all the nominees; or istributed and cast as indicated by the distributed to the remaining nominees; and cast equally among the remaining rear of common shares of stock held as of es, in which case the stockholders' total votes will be split and cast (c) vote only for some and not all of the nominees, in which case stockholder in the spaces provided above.
+If the stockholder does so who are not named on the space for Exceptions above, then the ominees.
+The total number of votes which a stockholder may cast FOR III.
+Approval of the Financial Statements and Annu .GAINST □ al Report ABSTAIN □ FOR IV.
+Ratification of All Acts of Board and Manageme .GAINST □ nt ABSTAIN □ V. Appointment of Punongbayan & Araullo as Aud ABSTAIN □ FOR 🗖 A GAINST 🗆 ABSTAIN • (Signature Over Printed Na Date: me) THIS PROXY SHOULD BE RECEIVED BY THE COOF PROXIES.
+RPORATE SECRETARY ON OR BEF ORE NOVEMBER 23, 2020, THE DEADLINE FOR SUBMISSION

-Date:

-THIS PROXY SHOULD BE RECEIVED BY THE CORPORATE SECRETARY ON OR BEFORE JUNE 26, 2017, THE DEADLINE FOR SUBMISSION OF PROXIES.